- Publisher: The Adirondack Mountain Club

 Long out of print and today in the public domain, copies of Marshall’s memoire can be purchased as reprints and occasionally an original becomes available but at a handsome price.
 A facsimile of the original is available to the public through the nonprofit portal Internet Archive at https://archive.org/details/highpeaksofadiro01mars.

-An heirloom quality Centennial Edition of Marshall’s work with a Preface tracing the history of the work and developments since its publication by Suzanne Lance (46er # 1805W) is being published by the Trust and will be available later in 2022 as part of the Centennial Celebration program at the Adirondack History Museum in Elizabethtown, NY on August 6, 2022.
-You will find information about the event and ordering the Centennial Edition of The High Peaks of the Adirondacks on our Home Page.
+An heirloom quality Centennial Edition of Marshall’s work with a Preface tracing the history of the work and developments since its publication by Suzanne Lance (46er # 1805W), published by the Trust is available on Amazon.
+See Latest Happenings for links.